Meet the Team

 Kim joined the organization in January 2004.
 As president, she works with a dedicated staff to improve and protect our land and water resources, to educate the community about land use and its implications, and to connect people to nature thus, conserving Berks County’s unique cultural and environmental resources for the benefit of future generations.

-Berks Nature recently completed a nearly $4.2 million capital campaign to raise money for a new nature center, “The Nature Place” at Angelica Park, which opened in September 2017 and has achieved LEED GOLD certification.
+Berks Nature ran a successful $4.2 million capital campaign to raise money for a new nature center, “The Nature Place” at Angelica Park, which opened in September 2017 and has achieved LEED GOLD certification.
+Kim led the creation of a Nature Preschool which opened in 2018.
+The “Rookery” addition of a rooftop patio and event space was opened in March 2022 nearly doubling the size of The Nature Place.
+The Rookery demonstrates many of the green sustainable features of the original LEED Gold Certified building.

 The Berks Nature team has focused on preserving agricultural land, forests and open space; protecting the quality of our streams and ground water; preserving historic landmarks and scenic landscapes; environmental education and by promoting those values that contribute to a sustainable future for our community.